 Even though most people think that New Coke was phased out as soon as Coca-Cola Classic was re-introduced, it’s not true: In 1992, it was renamed Coke II, and it wasn’t entirely phased out until 2002.

-Astronauts on board the space shuttle Discovery in 1995 had a nice amenity: a Coke dispenser!
-Called a Fluids Generic Bioprocessing Apparatus, this contraption was put aboard the shuttle to see if carbon dioxide, water, and syrup could be successfully mixed to form soda in space.
+Astronauts on board Space Shuttle Discovery in 1995 had a nice amenity: a Coke dispenser.
+Called a Fluids Generic Bioprocessing Apparatus, this contraption was put aboard the shuttle to see if carbon dioxide, water and syrup could be successfully mixed to form soda in space.
 The test was a success, and the astronauts were able to enjoy 1.65 liters of both Coke and Diet Coke onboard.

 Coke is slightly acidic, so over time it’ll break down organic substances, like teeth and flies.
 However, the myth that Coke’s ingredients are so corrosive that it can dissolve a tooth or housefly overnight is nothing but an urban legend.

-The Coca-Cola company is one of the beverage industry’s largest players, and it owns hundreds of brands around the globe.
-The majority of Coca-Cola’s drinks are only available abroad, but American brands owned by the company include Bacardi Mixers, Barq’s, Capri Sun, Dasani, Fairlife, Fanta, Fresca, Full Throttle, Fuze, Smart Water, Vitamin Water, Hi-C, Minute Maid, Nestea, Odwalla, Powerade, Rockstar, Sprite, and Zico.
+The Coca-Cola Co. is one of the beverage industry’s largest players, and it owns hundreds of brands around the globe.
+The majority of Coca-Cola’s drinks are only available abroad, but American brands owned by the company include Bacardi Mixers, Barq’s, Capri Sun, Dasani, Fairlife, Fanta, Fresca, Full Throttle, Fuze, Smart Water, Vitamin Water, Hi-C, Minute Maid, Nestea, Odwalla, Powerade, Rockstar, Sprite and Zico.
 In fact, you probably didn’t know these things about your 15 of the most popular soda brands.